Heat stroke in dogs!

 Canberra can have some scorching hot days through the summer.
 The ACT veterinary world dreads the phone call from the distressed pet owner who has come home and found their dog collapsed in the back yard.
 Even worse are crisis calls from someone who has found a collapsed dog in a locked car.

-Heat stress happens readily when dogs are left in parked cars but it can also happen in your own backyard.
+Heat stroke happens readily when dogs are left in parked cars but it can also happen in your own backyard.
 During summer we receive numerous calls at Inner South Vet Centre from concerned pet owners during heat waves.
-Their dogs often show worrying signs like lethargy, excessive panting, breathing problems and collapse.
-Many of these dogs have not even moved out of their backyards.
+Their dogs often show worrying signs such as lethargy, excessive panting, breathing problems and collapse.
+Many of these dogs have not even been out of their backyards.

 Heat stroke usually occurs in the classical way on a hot day when the animal cannot cool off.
-Often these dogs are ‘brachycephalic’ short faced dogs like bulldogs, pugs, boxers and pekinese.
-Pomeranians are also often affected.
+Often these dogs are ‘brachycephalic’ short faced dogs like bulldogs, french bulldogs, pugs, boxers and pekinese.
+Pomeranians and Staffordshire bull terriers are also often affected.
 These dogs have an impaired ability to cool themselves normally due to their dysfunctional upper respiratory tract conformation, and they de-compensate on a hot day.
 Big, old dogs with impaired laryngeal function and dogs who are obese are also at risk.